Seymour, Indiana: The Civil War

+The area's divided politics produced a notable incident on September 5, 1862, when Jason B. Brown—a Brownstown lawyer, Democrat, and later a three-term U.S. representative from the district—delivered a speech at Seymour after which a recruiting officer of the 15th Indiana Volunteers filed a charge with the state adjutant general accusing him of using "treasonable language" in public against the government.
+Brown was taken to Indianapolis, where the deputy United States marshal declined to entertain the charge, and it was dismissed without trial; the Democratic press presented the arrest as part of an effort to intimidate Democratic voters before the fall election.
+Elected to the Indiana House of Representatives the following month, Brown offered the resolutions creating the House's select Committee on Arbitrary Arrests in January 1863 and led its investigation.

+Captain Fielder A. Jones, was wounded early in the war and later raised an additional company of Jackson County men, who elected him colonel.
+By 1865 he had transferred to the 8th Indiana Cavalry and had been promoted to colonel, shortly before being brevetted to brigadier general.
+After his discharge, he moved to Missouri to practice law.

-On July 10, 1863, as Confederate Brigadier General John Hunt Morgan and his Cavalry sacked nearby Salem, Major General John Love of the Indiana Legion (militia) arrived in Seymour from New Albany to take command of the city defenses, Seymour being most important due to its railroad crossing.
-Over the next day, Love used Seymour as a staging ground to gather a force to repel Morgan's next attack, which they believed would target the Ohio & Mississippi Railroad either at Mitchell, Seymour, or Vernon.
-His force included elements of the 63rd Indiana and 69th Indiana Volunteer Infantry Regiments, the 1st Michigan Sharpshooters, the 15th Indiana (Von Sehlen's) Battery of Light Artillery and a few Indiana Legion militia units.
-As Morgan moved on Vernon on July 11, Love took his force (about 1,000 men) from Seymour to meet him, placing Captain Meedy Shields in charge of the Seymour defenses in his absence.
-Shields had organized and trained many local and mounted militia units, and in Love's words, "rendered invaluable service" during the Morgan's Raid crisis.
+On July 10, 1863, as Confederate Brigadier General John Hunt Morgan and his cavalry sacked nearby Salem, Major General John Love of the Indiana Legion (militia) arrived in Seymour from New Albany to take command of the city defenses.
+Over the next day, Love used Seymour as a staging ground to gather a force to repel Morgan's next attack, which they believed would target the Ohio & Mississippi Railroad at Mitchell, Seymour, or Vernon.
+His force included elements of the 63rd Indiana and 69th Indiana Volunteer Infantry Regiments, the 1st Michigan Sharpshooters, the 15th Indiana (Von Sehlen's) Battery of Light Artillery, and a few Indiana Legion militia units.
+As Morgan moved on Vernon on July 11, Love took his force of about 1,000 men to meet him, placing Captain Meedy Shields in charge of the Seymour defenses in his absence.
+Shields, who had organized and trained many local mounted militia units, in Love's words "rendered invaluable service" during the Morgan's Raid crisis.

-On January 20, 1864, during the transfer of Confederate prisoners of war, six officers escaped.
+Six officers escaped on January 20, 1864, during a transfer of Confederate prisoners of war.
 One was later recaptured in town.
-The New York Times reports that on January 22, 1864, a "Soldier's riot" took place, wherein two soldiers were killed, and several others were injured.
+The New York Times reported that on January 22, 1864, a "soldiers' riot" took place, in which two soldiers were killed and several others were injured.